ipfabric/docs/docs/releases/previous_releases/ip_fabric_v3.md

 - User Interface Security - TLSv1.2 is now the only allowed HTTPS protocol
 - Network Assurance Dashboard loading speedup
-- Cisco WLC - Syslog related information is now parsed from “show run-config commands” instead of “show logging” which provided a lot of unnecessary data
+- Cisco WLC - Syslog related information is now parsed from "show run-config commands" instead of "show logging" which provided a lot of unnecessary data
 - Fortinet FortiGate - added support for any-any zone firewall policies
-- Juniper memory information is now taken from “show chassis routing“ command instead of “show system memory“
+- Juniper memory information is now taken from "show chassis routing" command instead of "show system memory"
 - F5 BigIp Improved prompt detection
 - Settings - Advanced - SSH/Telnet - Maximum number of parallel
   sessions can be limited to a single session (Warning: Discovery